billw2/rpi-clone/README.md

 under /mnt or /media will be included in the clone.

-After rpi-clone is finished with the clone it pauses and asks for confirmation before unmounting the cloned to SD card.
+After rpi-clone is finished with the clone it pauses and asks for confirmation before unmounting the cloned to SD card/USB disk.
 This is so you can go look at the clone results or make any custom final adjustments if needed.
 For example, I have a couple of Raspberry Pis and I use one as a master.
 When I clone for the benefit of the second Pi, I do a "cd /mnt/clone/etc" and fix the files